OleHolmNielsen/ITwiki/docs/Lenovo_DW612S.rst

   * Destination Email Addresses for alert recipients.
   * SMTP (email) Server Settings.

-SMM firmware updates
+SMM2_ firmware updates
 ------------------------

 * Locate the enclosure's *Serial Number* in the *System Information->Enclorure VPD* window.
-* Locate the SMM firmware version in the *Summary->Enclosure Rear View* window.
+* Locate the SMM2_ firmware version in the *Summary->Enclosure Rear View* window.

 Using the Serial Number,